MarcStan/email-relay/Readme.md

 You can follow [their documentation](https://sendgrid.com/docs/ui/account-and-settings/how-to-set-up-domain-authentication/) to setup domain authentication.

-Before you deploy the azure function, be sure to set the ResourceGroupName variables (2x) and to customize the `appSettings` of the azure function deployment task in the yml file:
+Before you deploy the azure function, be sure to set the ResourceGroupName variables (2x) and to customize the `appSettings` of the azure function deployment task in the [azure-pipelines.yml](./azure-pipelines.yml) file:

 * `SendgridApiKey` - key with at least `Mail Send` permissions in your Sendgrid account
 * `RelayTargetEmail` - if set all emails sent to the domain will be forwarded to this email